RecursiveM/RecursiveM/README.md

 - 👋 Hi, I’m @RecursiveM
 - 👀 I’m interested in Data Analysis and machine Learning
-- 🌱 I’m currently learning on @Udacity Data Analysis Nanodegree
+- 🌱 I've worked on several languages: Java, Python , JavaScrpit , HTML , CSS and SQL.
+-    I'm always looking for new projects to do !